dshawth/cryptopi/experiments/full_cluster/README.md

 ## Experiment

+- Note: Follow up on 05/03/2020 supersedes these results as these are throttled due to the fans being off.
+The throttling reduced both performance and power draw.
 - Date: 05/01/2020
 - Desc: Cluster crypto benchmark power
 - Note: Surge protector draw and switch draw are included in the below results: